contentful/slash-developers/docs/tutorials/general/scheduling-posts.md

 ## Connecting to the API

-To retrieve Entries, we must connect the Middleman app to the Content Delivery API by adding the [following code](https://github.com/contentful-labs/scheduling_app/commit/cdd6ae913b13ce95274ed96db84160fa65b05048), holding our Contentful information, to `config.rb`:
+To retrieve entries, we must connect the Middleman app to the Content Delivery API by adding the [following code](https://github.com/contentful-labs/scheduling_app/commit/cdd6ae913b13ce95274ed96db84160fa65b05048), holding our Contentful information, to `config.rb`:

 ~~~ ruby
 activate :contentful do |f|